 ICMS is one of the leading career-focused higher education institutions in Australia, with campuses in Sydney’s Manly Beach on the Northern Beaches and in Sydney’s Central Business District.
-Offering undergraduate degrees that are regulated and recognised in the same manner as all public universities in Australia, there is something to suit everyone wanting to continue studying after school!
+Like other higher education institutions, ICMS offers its students diplomas, bachelors and masters level degrees.

 ICMS has a strong focus on ensuring students are ready for the real-world working environment by preparing them through interactive classes and the opportunity to complete Work Integrated Learning (WIL) as a part of every degree – so you get that critical ‘work experience’ demanded by bosses, prior to entering the workforce!

 The ICMS experience is like no other, making the decision to continue studying after school a great one!